Highways in the Czech Republic: Motorways

 The motorways in the Czech Republic, dálnice (abbr.
 D) are dual carriageways with an emergency hard shoulder or emergency lay-bys.
-The default speed limit is 130 km/h or 81 mph, which will be locally raised by a sign to 150 km/h or 93 mph for a few months as of mid-2025.
-Their highway shields are white on red and road signs are white on green.
-As of February 2024, the Czech motorway network comprises 18 motorways.
-Nowadays, 17 of them are at least partially operational, but only 6 (D2, D5, D8, D10, D46 and D56) have been completed, another two (D1 and D4) have their final stretch in construction.
+The default speed limit is 130 km/h or 81 mph, which will be locally raised by signage to 150 km/h or 93 mph.
+Their highway shields are white on red and direction signs are white on green.
+As of August 2026, the Czech motorway network comprises 18 motorways.
+All of them are at least partially operational, and 7 (D1, D2, D5, D8, D10, D46, and D56) have been completed.

-The number of a motorway reflects the number of the former highway alongside which it was built up or which it shall replace.
+The motorway number reflects the number of the former highway alongside which it was built up or which it replaced.
 After the construction of the motorway, the affected highway is degraded to a regional road with a number beginning with 6 and having 3 digits, in the format 6xx.
 For instance, after the completion of the D8 motorway (Prague – Lovosice), the previous highway I/8 between Prague and Lovosice became a regional road 608.
 Regional roads are maintained by the self-governing regions) and not by the state directly.